Spring 2015 Topical Courses

 Modern society's insatiable demand for energy continues to exert profound effects on international politics.
 Introducing an epic story that features resource wars, oil curses, and vast flows of petrodollars, this course describes the economic, security, and environmental implications of the unequal global distribution of energy resources (especially oil and gas) and analyzes the impact this has on political relations between consumer, supplier, and transit states.
 Using case studies for illustration, attention is drawn to the US's long-standing and controversial ties to oil-rich monarchies in the Middle East.
 Focus also centers on the significant role played by Russia in international energy markets, as well as on the impact of the post-Fukushima energy crisis on Japan's contemporary policies.
 Looking forward as well as back, this module also asks about the future of international energy, emphasizing the development of renewables, the shale gas revolution, and collapse in support for nuclear.

-Pol Sci 4896 (801) Capstone Seminar in Political Science: Contentious Politics and Social Movements
+Pol Sci 4896 (801) Contentious Politics and Social Movements

 This seminar examines how ordinary citizens attempt to influence political decision-making in national and global politics.
 Citizens may organize street demonstrations, join political strikes, occupy buildings, and start hunger strikes.
 They also can use more contentious and violent forms of protest and resistance such as insurgencies and armed rebellions.
 In this seminar, students will study different modes of protest, passive or active, collective or individual, through a discussion of theories of contentious politics and social movements.
 Students will be exposed to various case studies ranging from revolutions in the 20th century to the Arab Spring in the 21st century.
 By the end of the semester, students will write a research paper on a specific case of contentious politics or social movements.

-Beliefs play an essential role in human thoughts, feelings and behaviors and are conceptualized in aspects of human psychology as diverse as emotions, perceptions, attitudes, motivation, superstition, memory accuracy, and conflict resolution, among others.
-In this capstone course we will explore the omnipresence of belief throughout psychology by examining what beliefs are and how they have been studied throughout the fields of psychology in the past.
-Class discussions centering around guided writing assignments will facilitate development of your question and subsequent research.
-To hone your researching skills and broaden your knowledge of psychology, you will independently begin investigating a research question by conducting a literature review.
-From multiple conceptual, theoretical, and research perspectives, you will synthesize the evidence in an attempt to answer your question while contemplating practical implications of your answer for humans or societies of the world today.
-Your major assignments for the term will be a 10- to 12-page term paper, written in multiple drafts in APA style, and an oral presentation in which you share your conclusions with your peers.
+In this capstone course we will explore the omnipresence of belief throughout psychology by examining what beliefs are and how they have been studied throughout the fields of psychology.
+Reading-centered discussions will facilitate development of your question and subsequent research.
+You will independently conduct a literature review and propose an empirical research study to attempt to answer your research question while contemplating practical implications of your answer for humans or societies of the world today.